vivianamarquez/vivianamarquez.github.io/pages/More.md

 ## Academia

 * [NLP 2020-II](http://vivianamarquez.com/NLP_Analitica_Estategica_Datos/): Slides from the NLP classes I teach for the graduate programs in analytics at FUKL.
-* [Lecture notes](http://vivianamarquez.com/pages/LectureNotes/): Some lecture notes I took when I was an undergraduate and master's student.
+* [Lecture notes](http://vivianamarquez.com/pages/LectureNotes/): Some lecture notes I took when I was a math and a data science student.
 * [Science posts](http://vivianamarquez.com/pages/SciencePosts/): A list with some of my science outreach publications.

 ## Data Science for fun